GurdipS5/lead-ops-showcase-hub/README.md

 ## 🚀 Project Overview

 This project is a modern, feature-rich lead operations dashboard built with cutting-edge web technologies.
-It's designed to provide a seamless experience for managing and analyzing lead operations data.
+It's designed to provide a seamless experience for managing and analyzing lead operations data. t

 ## 🛠️ Tech Stack